Gluten-Free Chocolate Muffins

 Ingredient Notes

-• Gluten-Free Flour Blend – I’ve tested this recipe with Bob’s Red Mill 1-to-1 Gluten-Free Baking Flour (in the blue bag), which already contains xanthan gum and is meant to be used as a 1-to-1 swap with all-purpose flour.
-I cannot verify that other brands of gluten-free flour work as I have not tested them.
+• Gluten-Free Flour Blend -I tested this recipe with Bob’s Red Mill 1-to-1 Gluten-Free Baking Flour (in the blue bag), which already contains xanthan gum.
+I cannot verify that other brands work as I have not tested them.

 • Milk – Whole milk adds richness and moisture to the muffins.
 You can use 2% milk or a non-dairy alternative like almond or oat milk if you prefer.

 • Eggs – Use large eggs that are 50g each, weighed outside of the shell.
-If you use a different egg size, beat the eggs to mix the whites and yolks together completely and then weigh 100g to get the right amount of egg for the recipe.
-You’d need about 2.5 medium eggs or 1.5-1.75 jumbo/extra large eggs.
+If using a different size, beat the eggs completely and weigh 100g for the recipe.
+You’ll need about 2.5 medium eggs or 1.5-1.75 jumbo eggs.

 • Vegetable Oil – Use a neutral-flavored oil like vegetable, canola, or grapeseed oil to keep the muffins moist without affecting the flavor.

-• Chocolate Chips – I love dark chocolate chips so that’s what I use in this recipe.
+• Chocolate Chips – I love dark chocolate chips.
 Guittard extra dark chocolate chips are my favorite.
-You can use semi-sweet or milk chocolate chips if you prefer.
-You can also chop up a chocolate bar if you like irregular sized bites of chocolate throughout your muffin.
-For a beautiful presentation, be sure to save some of the chocolate chips for the top of each muffin.
+You can use semi-sweet or milk chocolate chips, or chop up a chocolate bar for irregular-sized bites.
+Be sure to save some chocolate chips for the top of each muffin.
+It’s so pretty!

 For the most accurate and consistent results, use a food scale to measure your ingredients by weight instead of relying on measuring cups.
 Measuring by grams ensures precision, especially with gluten-free flour, where even a slight difference in measurement can affect the texture of your muffins.
 Gluten-free ingredients can be expensive, so make sure you’re measuring correctly every time!